 It has been discussed at length whether the Glass-Steagall Law should be brought back or not.
 It includes A series of measures to prevent risky banking activities and a possible financial crisis.
 With the 2008-09 banking crisis, many steps were taken to re-take these measures.
 Therefore many significant efforts have been made to massively restructure the banking sector, led by the Glass-Steagall Act.

-Thus, congress enacted the Volcker Rule, part of the Dodd-Frank Act, signed in 2010 to revive the Glass-Steagall laws' impact.
+Thus, Congress enacted the Volcker Rule, part of the Dodd-Frank Act, signed in 2010 to revive the impact of Glass-Steagall laws.
 The Volcker Rule has imposed restrictions on banks 'ability to use depositors' funds for risky investments.
 It does not require them to change the organizational structure.
 If a bank is large enough to fail, the Dodd-Frank Federal Reserve will need regulations.

 Request a demo and learn how Sanction Scanner protects your firm from the Financial Crimes.Request Demo